 A perfect windowsill herb garden, in my opinion, would consist of these five herbs:

 These five herbs are great for cooking and offer multiple benefits.
 Check out my previous article on the medicinal benefits of basil, cilantro, oregano, and parsley.

 Some of these herbs, like basil, are suckers for sunlight and need to stay on the windowsill or a sunny area, but the rest of these plants can be grown in shadier conditions.
 Plants produce chlorophyll from the sun, so try to let all these herbs get a bit of sun throughout the day.

 If you're planning on starting your own garden, there's no need to use expensive store-bought fertilizers when DIY compost is cheaper and more beneficial for your plants.

-Even if you live in a small house or apartment, the lack of space shouldn’t deter you from making your own compost.
-The following infographic is a perfect example of how to compost in smaller spaces such as an apartment or condo.
-Perfect for any city dweller!
+Even if you live in a small house or apartment, the lack of space shouldn't deter you from making your own compost.

 3. Container Gardening